 Why It Confidently Gets Things Wrong

 The phenomenon researchers call “hallucination” — ChatGPT generating plausible-sounding but factually incorrect content — is one of the most important things to understand about the technology.
-Because the model is optimised for generating coherent, contextually appropriate text rather than factual accuracy, it will produce confident-sounding errors when it lacks information or when the pattern-matching that drives its generation leads it astray.
+Because the model is optimized for generating coherent, contextually appropriate text rather than factual accuracy, it will produce confident-sounding errors when it lacks information or when the pattern-matching that drives its generation leads it astray.

 The practical implication is significant: ChatGPT is very good at tasks where you can evaluate the output yourself (writing, code, explanation, brainstorming), and risky for tasks where you’re relying on it to know something you don’t (specific facts, citations, legal or medical specifics).
 The tool is not a search engine.
 Treating it as one produces unreliable results.